CRImier/micropython-ttgo-wristband/README.md

 - I2C interface
 - Touch button
 - Deepsleep wake using touch button
+- Display backlight (PWMed)
+- Display

 Not yet working (code not written/not yet tested/imperfect):

-- Display backlight
-- Display
+- Putting the display into low-power mode for going to sleep (to avoid re-initting the display when waking up)
 - MPU-9250
 - RTC
 - VBAT ADC